 The good news is deep vein thrombosis, as serious as it is, can be prevented and/or treated if discovered early on.

 One of the best ways to prevent DVT from developing further is to start trating your legs with the love they deserve - Try out Doc Miller's Compression Healing Gear here.

 Pulmonary embolism or PE is one of the biggest complications that could arise from deep vein thrombosis, which occurs when part of the clot breaks off and travels through the bloodstream up to the lungs causing a blockage.

 It is possible to recover from this problem provided that the clot is not severe and appropriate treatment is administered, but it may still cause damage to the lungs.
 If the clot is large enough, it can cause a fatal injury by stopping blood from reaching your vital organs.

-Approximately one-third of patients who have deep vein thrombosis will have long-term complications, most commonly, post-thrombotic syndrome where the leaflet valves in the veins become damaged from the blood clot.
-The complication usually shows symptoms like swelling, pain, discoloration and scaling or ulcers in the affected part in severe cases, symptoms can even reach to the point that a person becomes disabled.
+Approximately one-third of patients who have deep vein thrombosis have long-term complications, most commonly, post-thrombotic syndrome where the leaflet valves in the veins become damaged from blood clots.
+In severe cases, some symptoms that may be experienced are swelling, pain, discoloration and scaling, or ulcers in the affected area.
+If left untreated, it can even reach a point where a person becomes disabled.